 Assignments Description Weekly Homework and Participation Participation in any reading and writing related exercises that support learning in addition to the formal assignments.
 Journals Weekly in-class mindful writing journals and metacognitive exercises.

+Critical Reading / Reflection 1 In-class draft on the assigned topic.
 Personal Essay This type of writing aims to explore a single aspect of your personal history that has shaped who you are today, while discussing the broader significance of this aspect that shapes how you see the world around you.
 Blog Essay This assignment focuses on discussing a problem in a public medium.
 Your audience will be dependent upon what kind of blog you choose and what demographic it reaches.
-You will incorporate visual and multimodal elements.
+The blog should be informative and persuasive in tone.
+You will incorporate visual and multi-modal elements.
+Critical Reading & Reflection 2 In-class draft on an assigned topic.
 Self-Reflection Essay and Portfolio Keep all of your work.
 You'll be "quoting yourself" to show your growth as a writer this semester.